Most songwriters don’t have a creativity problem. They have a finishing problem.

 - Commit to finishing one of them that same day.

 Example: Leonard Cohen famously wrote “Hallelujah” over years of drafts, but he also produced dozens of finished songs during that time.
-The catalog—not the single—built his career.
+The catalog is what built his career.

 Key Takeaways